 Adobe Acquires Magento – What does community say?

-Magento announced that Adobe has agreed to acquire Magento Commerce at 1.68 Billion Dollars in Q3.
+Magento announced that Adobe has agreed to acquire Adobe Commerce (magento commerce) at 1.68 Billion Dollars in Q3.
 As soon as the news was out, we could see lots of discussions started amongst the Magento Community.
 Some were super excited whereas some had their own apprehensions around how this association will go ahead, what will be the impact of this on the Opensource Community that is an acronym of Magento, how will it impact the hosting and other businesses and lot more questions.

 Our own Vikrant Shukla collaborated with some of the well-known Magento Community thought leaders to get their immediate view on this news.
 Listed below are some of them.